triposat/Python_Beginner_Level_Projects/README.md

 ### Steps to be performed:
    - import os
-   - The File which is to be changed, Jump to that location.
+   - The file which is to be changed, jumps to that location.
-   - Then list all the items and start traversing one-by-one.
+   - Then list all the items and start traversing one by one.
-   - If file is found, rename the file extension.
+   - If the file is found, rename the file extension.

  _________________________